Using Service Map solution in Azure

 Service Map automatically discovers application components on Windows and Linux systems and maps the communication between services.
 With Service Map, you can view your servers in the way that you think of them: as interconnected systems that deliver critical services.
 Service Map shows connections between servers, processes, and ports across any TCP-connected architecture, with no configuration required other than the installation of an agent.

-This article describes the details of using Service Map.
+This article describes the details of onboarding and using Service Map.
 For information about configuring Service Map and onboarding agents, see Configuring Service Map solution in Azure.

 Use cases: Make your IT processes dependency aware

 Service Map automatically builds a common reference map of dependencies across your servers, processes, and third-party services.
 It discovers and maps all TCP dependencies, identifying surprise connections, remote third-party systems you depend on, and dependencies to traditional dark areas of your network, such as Active Directory.
 Service Map discovers failed network connections that your managed systems are attempting to make, helping you identify potential server misconfiguration, service outage, and network issues.

 Service Map helps eliminate the guesswork of problem isolation by showing you how systems are connected and affecting each other.
 In addition to identifying failed connections, it helps identify misconfigured load balancers, surprising or excessive load on critical services, and rogue clients, such as developer machines talking to production systems.
 By using integrated workflows with Change Tracking, you can also see whether a change event on a back-end machine or service explains the root cause of an incident.